GSA/digitalgov.gov/content/posts/2015-04-23-competitions-launch-start-ups-and-engage-entrepreneurs.md

 ---
-url: /2015/04/23/competitions-launch-start-ups-and-engage-entrepreneurs/
 date: 2015-04-23 11:30:50 -0400
 title: Competitions Launch Start-ups and Engage Entrepreneurs
 summary: ' When people hear about challenge competitions, they most often ask about the results.
 What worked and why did it work?
-Two great examples are featured on the White House Office of Science and Technology Policy site, which include the &#8220;needle in the haystack&#8221; solvers for a space mass competition and eleven entrepreneurial'
+Two great examples are featured on the White House Office of Science and Technology Policy site, which include the &#8220;needle in the haystack&#8221; solvers for a space mass competition and eleven'
 authors:
   - tmarcoullier
 categories: